Best Apple Watch iMore 2021

-- Best Value: Apple Watch Series 3 with GPS
+- Best Value: Apple Watch SE GPS + Cellular

-- Most eye-catching: Apple Watch Series 5 Ceramic Edition
+- Classy luxury: Apple Watch Series 6 Titanium Edition

-Because Apple's 2019 model Apple Watch features an always-on display, it replaces the Series 4 as our pick for the best Apple Watch of all time.
-Because of the price, the aluminum-bodied Apple Watch Series 5 with GPS is our pick best all-around model.
-It doesn't have cellular, but from our personal experience with all models of Apple Watch, the average user doesn't need cellular (we almost always bring our phones with us anyway).
+Because Apple's 2020 model Apple Watch features an always-on altimeter and a blood oxygen monitor (Sp02), it replaces the Series 5 as our pick for the best Apple Watch of all time.
+The aluminum-bodied Apple Watch Series 6 with GPS is our pick best all-around model because of the price.
+It doesn't have cellular, but from our personal experience with all Apple Watch models, the average user doesn't need cellular (we almost always bring our phones with us anyway).
 It's positioned as the Apple Watch that everyone can use without costing as much as one with more advanced features (or materials).

 - Best display